Asian markets mixed after Wall St bond sell-off

 Twitter slipped 1.5% after Tesla CEO Elon Musk threatened to call off his deal to buy the company, saying Twitter was refusing to hand over data about possible fake accounts.
 Shares of Tesla rose 1.6%.

-The yen is depressed because Japanese interest rates have stayed near record lows while rates are rising in the United States and Europe.
-That helps Japanese exporters but pushes up to the price consumers pay for imported goods.
+The yen has weakened because Japanese interest rates have stayed near record lows while rates are rising in the United States and Europe.
+That helps Japanese exporters but pushes up the prices consumers and manufacturers pay for imported goods and materials.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.